Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 Where:

-is the invocation of the custom command we created ($1
+• /review-component is the invocation to the custom command we have created ($1).

-is the path to the artifact (component, view, etc.) we want to validate ($2
+• @src/components/ProfileCard.vue is the path to the artifact (component, view, etc) we want to validate ($2).

-is the control image we want to compare our artifact against ($3
+• [Image] is the control image against which we want to compare our artifact ($3).

-When executing the command, you'll see Claude begin processing the information and performing its analysis.
-It will likely ask for authorization at each different interaction with the MCP servers, but you already know how to modify permissions when working with Claude Code (link to my Claude Code professional guide.
+When executing the command you will see how Claude starts processing information and performing its analysis.
+It is likely that it asks for authorization in each different interaction with MCP servers, but you already know how to modify permissions when working with Claude Code (link to my Claude Code guide).

-As you've seen, this example is just the tip of the iceberg.
-In other words: much—much more—can be done with the tools Claude Code offers.
+As you have been able to verify, this example is just the tip of the iceberg.
+In other words: much —much more— can be done with the tools offered by Claude Code.

-It all depends on your situation, circumstances, goals, and workflow, but here are some ideas:
+It all depends on your situation, circumstances, goal, and workflow, but here are some ideas.

-- Detail the prompt much more (here's a small AI prompting guide) to receive feedback on specific areas, or using a key technology, etc.
+• Detail the prompt much more (here is a small guide on AI prompting to receive feedback on specific areas, or using a key technology, etc

-- If you want to take this further, you can modify the entire process and make it more or less mandatory every time there are code changes (pre-commit hook).
+• If you want to take this a little further, you can modify the entire process and make it more or less mandatory every time there is a change incorporation in your codebase (pre-commit hook).

-- You can even give Claude the option to "fix" the artifact to match the model.
-It's an iteration between capturing image → correcting.
-I've tried it myself and it's quite an interesting workflow.
+• You can even give Claude the option to "correct" the artifact to look like the model.
+It is an iteration between capturing image → correcting.
+I have tried it myself and it is a quite interesting workflow.

 Conclusion

-The MCP protocol isn't just another integration: it's a way to unlock real execution from within the conversational environment.
-Claude stops being an observer and becomes an active part of your toolchain.
+The MCP protocol is not just another integration: it is a way to unlock real execution from the conversational environment.
+Claude stops being an observer and becomes an active part of your tools.

 This, combined with the modularity of subagents and the power of custom commands, creates a new paradigm: composing intelligent automation from your prompt.